jeffhandley/dale.thehandleys.com/README.md

 **Dale Johnston Handley, Sr.** enlisted in the United States Marine Corps on September 1, 1965 and served until August 30, 1968.
 Dale completed three 6-month tours in Vietnam and achieved the rank of Lance Corporal.
 Dale earned the **National Defense Service Medal**, the **Vietnam Campaign Medal**, and the **Vietnam Service Medal**.
 Dale was honorably discharged and transferred to the Marine Corps Reserve.

-Dale, a proud veteran, had always hoped for inurnment at Arlington National Cemetery.
-This wish is fulfilled with military funeral honors and inurnment in the Columbarium Niche on Friday, April 4, 2025 at 15:00 EST.
+Dale, a proud veteran, always hoped for inurnment at [Arlington National Cemetery](https://www.arlingtoncemetery.mil/).
+This wish is fulfilled with military funeral honors and inurnment in a [Columbarium](https://www.arlingtoncemetery.net/columb.htm) niche on Friday, April 4, 2025 at 15:00 EST.

 ## Ceremony